-- Are student-centered and see teaching as a ministry. - Possess the knowledge, skills, and dispositions for being effective in diverse classrooms. - Are life-long learners involved in their disciplines and in professional development.
+- Are student-centered and see teaching as a ministry. - Possess the knowledge, skills, and dispositions for effectively educating all students. - Are life-long learners involved in their disciplines and in professional development.

 Objectives of Teacher Education

 To accomplish the purposes of teacher education, faculty members assist and encourage student candidates to meet the following objectives by the time they have completed requirements for teacher licensure.
 Student candidates completing Ouachita's education program will: